Best child bike seats 2025: tested and rated by parents

 Reasons to avoid

-The Mac Ride is by far the most minimal of all of the best child bicycle seats even when up against the really comparable Shotgun, but this time just a saddle and foot supports straddling the seat post and steerer tube.
+The Mac Ride is by far the most minimalist of all the best child bicycle seats, even when compared to the similarly comparable Shotgun, which features only a saddle and foot supports straddling the seat post and steerer tube.

 Fitting it is a breeze, just requiring basic tools and the addition of a headset spacer, which can then be left on as it’s not noticeable.
 This means taking the seat on and off, or swapping between bikes only takes a couple of minutes.

 There isn’t a lot of terrain that can’t be ridden on the Mac Ride.
-The scoop-like saddle and low down position allows the mini shredder to be nestled and anchored in position, allowing our passenger to learn how to absorb bumps in the road or trail, providing a feeling as close to riding a bike as is possible for your passenger.
+The scoop-like saddle and low-down position allow the mini shredder to be nestled and anchored in place, enabling our passenger to learn how to absorb bumps in the road or on the trail, providing a feeling as close to riding a bike as possible for your passenger.

-As a cycling family, we found the Mac Ride was a fantastic child bicycle seat, revolutionising our rides as it was only road rides with dropped bars that the seat wasn't compatible with.
+As a cycling family, we found the Mac Ride to be a fantastic child bicycle seat, revolutionising our rides, as it was only road rides with dropped bars that the seat wasn't compatible with.

-We loved the closeness between rider and passenger, and found every ride with it incredibly rewarding, giving our daughter a great understanding for how to take corners, position yourself on the road and even tackle flights of steps on a mountain bike.
+We loved the closeness between rider and passenger and found every ride with it incredibly rewarding, giving our daughter a great understanding of how to take corners, position yourself on the road and even tackle flights of steps on a mountain bike.

 It is one of the more expensive options on the market, but a wonderful child bicycle seat that will get a lot of use so the value is priceless.